 What’s the most important invention – we’re quite keen on that tacky, sometimes coloured, sometimes not – fixant which puts our pictures on the wall and keeps the secondary glazing in place.
 Five experts will debate at Plymouth Uni

-A selection of works showcasing visions of the past, present and future have gone on show as part of the second Plymouth Contemporary.
+A selection of works showcasing visions of the past, present and future have gone on show as part of the second Plymouth Contemporary

-The enduring influence of William Shakespeare will be celebrated through a series of musical performances, films and talks at Plymouth University.
+The enduring influence of William Shakespeare will be celebrated through a series of musical performances, films and talks during the 2016 Words and Music Festival at Plymouth University.

 Music representing the energy of dark matter and performances using brain-computer interfaces and biocomputers will be among the highlights of Frontiers, the 11th edition of the Peninsula Arts Contemporary Music Festival.